|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Japan has long recognized the importance of ocean pH to fish and has carefully monitored Pacific Ocean pH at various points since about 1980.
 After the trend of decreasing ocean pH became obvious the Japanese ocean pH monitoring program was expanded in 1995.
 Japanese ocean pH data alerted the world to the link between atmospheric CO2 concentration and ocean pH.
 This issue, now called Ocean Acidification, was the subject of a world conference in Monaco in October 2008.
 That conference resulted in the Monaco Declaration On Ocean Acidification dated January 30, 2009.

 Prior to the year 2008, the Scripps Institute of Oceanogrpahy confirmed by experiment that an ocean pH below 8.0 would prevent bone and shell formation in many marine organisms.
+At lower ocean water pH values the shell material dissolves.
 Prior to 2008 the bulk ocean pH was still sufficiently high that ocean acidification was not an immediate threat.